lajoiepy/object-detection/README.md

 Demo was performed using an Intel RealSense D435, which has an RGB camera as well as infrared cameras for distance estimation.

 As can be seen, a bench was detected a distance away and the yolov3 detector was used to detect the bench in the RGB space (2D image).
-The realsense also provdes a pointcloud (that is conveniently aligned with the RGB camera frame) and hence we are able to fuse the xyz and object detection information to localize the object as well.
+The realsense also provdes a depthimage (that is conveniently aligned with the RGB camera frame) and hence we are able to fuse the xyz and object detection information to localize the object as well.
 Given that the RealSense D435 utilizes active infrared stereo for depth information, it is not very accurate at faraway distances.
 But regardless, it is still able to provide a fairly decent estimate of the bench (to 80cm accuracy).

-Moreover, the pointcloud and RGB camera data were not synchronized and hence software level synchronization is performed to ensure higher accuracy of xyz coordinates.
+Moreover, the depthimage and RGB camera data were not synchronized and hence software level synchronization is performed to ensure higher accuracy of xyz coordinates.